OpenNebula/docs/source/advanced_components/application_flow_and_auto-scaling/appflow_use_cli.rst

 Determining when a VM is READY
 -------------------------------

-Depending on the deployment strategy, OneFlow will wait until all the VMs in a specific role are all in running state before deploying VMs that belong to a child role.
-How OneFlow determines the running state of the VMs can be specified with the checkbox ``Wait for VMs to report that the are READY`` available in the service creation dialog in Sunstone, or the attribute in ``ready_status_gate`` in the top-level of the service JSON.
+Depending on the deployment strategy, OneFlow will wait until all the VMs in a specific Role are all in running state before deploying VMs that belong to a child Role.
+How OneFlow determines the running state of the VMs can be specified with the checkbox ``Wait for VMs to report that the are READY`` available in the Service creation dialog in Sunstone, or the attribute in ``ready_status_gate`` in the top level of the Service Template JSON.

 |oneflow-ready-status-checkbox|